openSUSE:Board election rules

 Elections:

 Elections are held annually (in December).
-There may be ad-hoc elections as necessary between the annual elections.
+There may be ad-hoc elections in between as necessary.

 Company affiliation:

-To help ensure that the board will always represent the diversity of the openSUSE community, no single organization or company can control more than 40 percent of the electable board seats.
+To help ensure that the Board represents the diversity of the openSUSE community, no single organization or company can control more than 40 percent of the electable Board seats.

 Good faith: